End of Financial Year

 Balance Sheet Report

-A balance sheet is a snapshot of the companies finances.
+A balance sheet is a snapshot of the company’s finances.
 It includes assets, liabilities and equity.

 Profit and Loss or Income Statement

-The profit and Loss show all the revenue, cost of goods sold, expenditure and if the company has made a profit or loss.
+The profit and Loss statement shows all revenue, cost of goods sold, expenditures, and whether the company has made a profit or loss.

 Cash Flow Forecast